-42.3 Captain refusing to remove a player from the field
+42.6 Captain refusing to remove a player from the field

-42.3.1 If a captain refuses to carry out an instruction under 42.2.2.3, the umpires shall invoke clause 11 & 15 (Toronto & District Cricket Association awarding a match).

-42.3.2 If both captains refuse to carry out instructions under 42.2.2.3 in respect of the same incident, the umpires shall instruct the players to leave the field.
-The match is not concluded and there shall be no result.
-Toronto & District Cricket Association to take a further decision as per its code of conduct.
+42.6.1 If a captain refuses to carry out an instruction under 42.4.2.3 or 42.5.2.3, the umpires shall invoke Law 16.3 (Umpires awarding a match).
+42.6.2 If both captains refuse to carry out instructions under 42.4.2.3 or 42.5.2.3 in respect of the same incident, the umpires shall instruct the players to leave the field.
+The match is not concluded as in Law 12.9(Conclusion of match) and there shall be no result under Law 16(The result).

-42.4 Additional points relating to Level 4 offenses
+42.7 Additional points relating to Level 3 and Level 4 offences

-42.4.1 If a player, while acting as wicket-keeper, commits a Level 4 offense, clause 24.1.2 shall not apply, meaning that only a nominated player may keep wicket, even if another fielder becomes injured or ill and is replaced by a substitute.
-42.4.2 A nominated player who has a substitute will also suffer the penalty for any Level 4 offense committed by the substitute.
-However, only the substitute will be reported under clause 42.2.2.5.
+42.7.1 If a player, while acting as wicket-keeper, commits a Level 3 or Level 4 offence, Law 24.1.2 (Substitute fielders) shall not apply, meaning that only a nominated player may act as wicket-keeper, even if another fielder becomes injured or ill and is replaced by a substitute.
+42.7.2A nominated player who has a substitute or has a runner will suffer a penalty for any Level 3 or Level 4 offence committed by that substitute or by that runner.